Professional practice in children and young people’s social care

 Common errors to avoid in your coursework

-• Misconception: 'Safeguarding only means protecting children from physical abuse.'
-Correction: Safeguarding encompasses all aspects of a child's welfare, including emotional abuse, neglect, and promoting their health and development.
-It also involves proactive measures like teaching children about safety.
+- Misconception: 'Safeguarding only involves protecting children from physical harm.'
+Correction: Safeguarding encompasses all aspects of a child's welfare, including emotional abuse, neglect, and online safety.
+It also involves promoting children's health and development, and ensuring they grow up in safe, supportive environments.

 Frequently Asked Questions